 They Trust You with Their Struggles (and Celebrations!)

 Your teen trusting you with their private thoughts shows that they can trust you enough to communicate whatever troubles they have.
 Furthermore, it reveals that they trust that you will help them in the best way you can.
-It is also a great sign when they want to share their achievements and celebrations with you first.
-It shows that they can rely on you through every rough patch and you will be there for each of their milestone successes, too.
+It is also a great sign to share their achievements and celebrations with you first.
+It shows that they can rely on you through every rough patch, and you will be there for each of their milestone successes, too.

 They Follow Your Rules and Boundaries